Expert medical and surgical care in Thailand

 Days 5–7

 A follow-up appointment confirms stone clearance with imaging and checks wound healing for PCNL patients.
-Stents are typically removed during this period — a brief outpatient procedure.
+Stents are typically removed during this period in a brief outpatient procedure.
 Most patients feel well enough to explore Bangkok comfortably.

 Weeks 1–2